Golf Tutorials

 How to Hit Your 3-Hybrid (It’s Simpler Than You Think)

 The answer is simple: treat it like an iron.
-The club's design is meant to do all the lifting for you.
-Trying to "help" the ball into the air by sweeping up on it is a common mistake that causes thin, topped shots.
+The club is designed to do the work for you, so avoid the common mistake of trying to "help" the ball airborne.

 A Few Simple Pointers: